 Some university programs in South Korea require an apostilled FBI background check for American students enrolling in degree programs or long-term exchange programs.

-Get fingerprinted at one of our three DMV locations in Alexandria, Woodbridge, or Fairfax, Virginia.
+Get fingerprinted at one of our three Virginia locations in Alexandria, Fredericksburg, or Montclair, Virginia.
 FBI background check results are available in as low as 30 minutes.

 Upload your completed FBI background check through our website, email it, or drop it off in person at our Alexandria office.